Ulster Hall: 2009 refurbishment

 The refurbishment was performed by Graham Building Contractors and was jointly funded by Belfast City Council, the Department of Culture, Arts and Leisure, the Heritage Lottery Fund and the Arts Council of Northern Ireland.
 The hall was reopened with a gala event on 6 March 2009.

 Previously stated as 1,850, the seated capacity of the refurbished hall is 1,000.
-Since the reopening, the hall has provided a rehearsal home and (from June 2009) administrative offices for the Ulster Orchestra.

 In popular culture

 The Ulster Hall served as the eleventh "Pit Stop" during the 22nd season of The Amazing Race.